 If you’ve been researching email marketing solutions, you hit upon Campaign Monitor for its core function: it sends emails.

 I mentioned that – as every other email client does – it hails its own simplicity, and the lack of technical coding knowledge required to put together a professional looking marketing email.
 And that’s true, and for email marketing newbies, that’s great.

-It will guide you through the process in putting together a nice looking email, via a built-in template.
+It will guide you through the process in putting together a nice looking email, via a built-in template (Campaign Monitor has hundreds of free templates).
 It takes it one step at a time, and you can have things as simple or as fancy as you like.
 It’s good to have an eye for design, and knowledge of email optimization.

 If you can use a content management system like WordPress, or even social media like Facebook, you’ll definitely be able to follow the steps to create an email in Campaign Monitor.

 The lower tier includes a marketing automation function.
 This should get you into developing drip campaigns.
 You’ll have some limitations, but it will be a great starting point in getting your head around the kinds of tools you can have at your disposal.